vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-saltack.md

         - name: mdatp
    ```

-## Deploy Defender on Endpoint using the state files created above, applicable to both methods
+## Deploy Defender on Endpoint using the state files created earlier

+This step applies to both the installer script or manual configuration method.
 In this step, you apply the state to the minions.
 The following command applies the state to machines with the name that begins with `mdetest`.

 1. Installation: